Major or mild neurocognitive disorders (dementia) | Medical Council of Canada

 Rationale

-Neurocognitive disorder (dementia) is a diminution in cognition in the setting of a stable level of consciousness.
-It is a major issue for families and caregivers, and is increasing in prevalence with the aging population.
-Alzheimer’s disease is by far the most common form of neurocognitive disorder (dementia) in the elderly.
-Preventive screening of the elderly for risk factors and possible reversible disorders should be routinely done.
+Neurocognitive disorder (dementia) is a decline in cognition in the setting of a stable level of consciousness.
+It is a major concern for families and caregivers and is increasing in prevalence with the aging population.
+Alzheimer disease is by far the most common form of neurocognitive disorder (dementia) in older adults.
+Preventive screening in older adults for risk factors and possible reversible disorders should be done routinely.

 Causal Conditions